 Your business credit score is based primarily on the timeliness of your payments, so it’s wise to pay utility, insurance, and other bills before their due date.
 Ask suppliers to report your payments to the credit bureaus.
-The more accounts in good standing you have, the bigger the lift to your score.
+The more accounts you have in good standing, the bigger the lift to your score.

 Manage your finances carefully and look for ways to reduce costs.
 These may include small steps such as re-evaluating your vendor contracts yearly, taking advantage of industry discounts, and outsourcing non-core business processes.